Fred Cogswell: Life and career

 Born in East Centreville, New Brunswick he served overseas in the Canadian Army during the Second World War.
-A teacher at the age of sixteen, Cogswell gained a BA(Hons) and MA at the University of New Brunswick and received a PhD from Edinburgh University.
+A teacher at the age of sixteen, Cogswell gained a BA(Hons) and MA at the University of New Brunswick and received a PhD from Edinburgh University presenting the thesis "Concept of America in English literature of the romantic period".
 He later became a professor of English at the University of New Brunswick, a position he held from 1952 to 1983.

-In 1958, Cogswell, along with friend and fellow poet Warren Kinthompson as well as a group of students and faculty from the University of New Brunswick founded Fiddlehead Poetry Books, now one of Canada's important small press publishers operating as Goose Lane Editions.
+In 1958, Cogswell, along with a group of students and faculty from the University of New Brunswick founded Fiddlehead Poetry Books, now operating as Goose Lane Editions.

 Fred Cogswell was made a member of the Order of Canada in 1981.

 Fred Cogswell was a prolific poet, translator, editor and scholar and was dubbed "A Friend of Poets - Amis des Poètes" for his lifelong commitment to poetry and those who write it.
 He was the author of 33 books of his own poetry, 9 books of poetry translation and publisher of 307 books of poetry.
 In addition, Fred Cogswell wrote and published many learned articles and reviews.
 His poetry has been published in magazines, journals, anthologies and textbooks and has been translated into several languages including Chinese, Romanian, Spanish, and French.

 Dr. Cogswell was a Life Member of the League of Canadian Poets, the Association of Canadian Publishers, and the Writers' Federation of New Brunswick.

 The Fred Cogswell Award For Excellence In Poetry was founded in 2014 and is an annual event open to Canadian poets.